drgirasol/wikijs/a-part-of-nature/philosophy.md

 ## What  is so bad about cars?
 Basically, cars are not bad.
 As is true for essentially all products, the monetary value of a car is unrealistic.
 Value is constructed by using common (known) factors (R&D, material, labor and energy) and other special (known) factors (e.g. toll, tax).
-What is missing are the unknown or ignored costs resulting from production, subsequent use and expiration of function.
+What is missing are unknown and underestimated costs resulting from production, subsequent use and expiration of function.
 Efficiency of a product is not taken into account appropriately.